 The Urology Research Laboratory is a subdivision of the Department of Urology at KU Medical center.
 We are conducting basic and translational research related to Urological diseases, mainly focusing on human prostate cancers.

 Prostate cancer is the most commonly diagnosed cancer and the second leading cause of cancer related deaths among American men.
-If treated during the time it is confined to the prostate, it is curable with definitive therapy.
-Currently, around fifty percent of men fail local therapy and develop metastatic cancer.
-There is no known cure for metastatic prostate cancer.
+If treated during the time it is confined to the prostate, it is curable with definitive therapy but currently there is no known cure for metastatic prostate cancer.
 Progression can be delayed but not halted or reversed.
-Presently, metastatic cancer can be treated by androgen suppression.
-Androgen suppression delays the time to progression, but eventually the cancer will become resistant and no longer respond to hormone treatment (so called hormone-refractory progression).
-Little is known about the biology at the molecular level for hormone-refractory progression.
-In particular, the event that triggers the change to the hormone-refractory stage is unknown.
+Presently, metastatic cancer can be treated by androgen suppression that only delays the time to progression, but eventually the cancer will become resistant and no longer respond to treatment (so called castration-resistant progression or CRPC).
+It is not fully known about the biology at the molecular level for CRPC progression.

-The ultimate goal of the laboratory is to uncover the mechanisms responsible for cancer development and progression at a molecular level, and subsequently to develop novel therapeutic approaches for treatment.
-In the past several years we have identified the PI3K/p110beta and its downstream targets AKT and SGK1 are involved in AR transactivation and prostate cancer progression.
-We are now developing a novel approach using nanocarriers to systemically deliver p110beta specific inhibitor TGX221 to prostate cancers.
+The goal of Dr Li’s laboratory is to uncover the mechanisms responsible for cancer development and progression at a molecular level, and subsequently to develop novel therapeutic approaches for effective treatment.
+In the past several years we have identified the PI3K/p110 and its downstream targets AKT and SGK1 are involved in AR transactivation and prostate cancer progression.
+Based on these findings, we developed a novel p110-specific inhibitor BL140 to treat metastatic prostate cancers.
 Currently the project is ongoing at the preclinical stage.
 In addition, a small peptide strategy has been developed to trigger AR protein degradation in prostate cancer cells.
 A startup biotech company “ARtide Therapeutics LLC” was established to commercialize this small peptide technology.

 Our research directions are:

-- Determination of the molecular mechanisms involved in androgen receptor signaling pathways and their roles in prostate cancer progression and metastasis; and
+- Determination of the molecular mechanisms involved in AR protein stabilization; and